Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By bugpesto.
 - Reworks the original design to make the icon look like a trampoline from Super Smash Bros.
 Brawl.

+cube 413:
+- By Sharkcrome.
+- Refrence to the Airborne Robots Monster that appears in 2%.

 cube 414:
 - By cyanflower.
 - JamAttack's cube, sometimes referred to as Jamit.
 Originally created for them by cyanflower and directly based off their persona/mascot character, one of the most notable creator-specific cubes for following Geometry Dash's art style.